The Problem With Indecision

 The opposing trait is deferring the decision in anticipation that new specks of data will create an irrefutable edict.
 Analyze, collect data, analyze more, and search for more data.
 The typical scenario brings in consultant after consultant to assess the problem and leaders wait for the answer they want to hear.
 Meanwhile, time ticks away and fate takes its toll.

-Decision Do Not Preclude Change
+Good Decisions Do Not Preclude Change

 Poor leaders do not make bad decisions; poor leaders refuse to admit weaknesses in their decisions thereby failing to correct the flaws.
 By acknowledging that a decision has faults, leaders create an environment that fosters critical thinking.
 This is an environment that reinforces every aspect of success: critical thinking prior to the decision, wide spread support of the decision, and development of mitigation plans when weaknesses are found in the decision.
 Most importantly, when (not if) flaws are found in the decision, it provides the platform for non-accusatory change.
 The result is that lessons are learned in an atmosphere devoid of blame.
 Everyone wins.

 Understanding the reasons for the indecision is fundamental in affecting change.
-Attempting to push the eternal optimist to accept reality or convince the consternated analyst that the data in conclusive, is fruitless.
-You must define alternate route.
+Attempting to push the eternal optimist to accept reality or convince the consternated analyst that the data is conclusive, is fruitless.
+You must define an alternate route.
 The only avenue to address the issue is your ability to objectively lead.

 It takes a leader to make effective decisions.
 The person's position or rank is irrelevant.
 The leader is identified, in part, by their ability to make and be accountable for decisions, to assemble a team to assist in the definition, execution, and continued critical evaluation of the decision.

 Accountability, though, is the most critical trait.
-It instills trust from the team and the stakeholders.
+It earns trust from the team and the stakeholders.
 It is contagious.
 Peers and subordinates will step up and model the behavior.
 In short, accountability subverts a superior's indecision.
 It imbues leadership below the consternation and drives the organization forward.